Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe. II: Lightcurve Analysis: Discussion

 \subsubsection{sAGB stars that undergo Electron-capture SNe}

 Progenitors in the mass range $8-10$ \Msun\ may evolve into super-Asymptotic Giant Branch (sAGB) stars and explode as electron-capture supernovae (ECSNe).
 ECSN simulations consistently produce low explosion energies and nickel yields significantly lower than typical Fe CCSNe but similar to those observed for the lowest-mass Fe CCSNe.
 According to \citet{Sato2024}, ECSNe, without significant circumstellar material (CSM) interaction, exhibit distinctively bluer bolometric lightcurve plateaus compared to Fe CCSNe, characterized by mid-plateau $(g-r)$ colors exceeding the relation $0.008 \times t_{PT} - 0.4$.
 This difference arises from the lower-density envelopes inherent to sAGB progenitors.
 We plot the mid-plateau colors for our SN sample against the \citet{Sato2024} criterion in Figure~\ref{fig:ecsn}.
-While SNe~2022omr, 2021tyw, 2021cwe, and 2022prv show bluer mid-plateau colors, their peak luminosities and nickel masses favor an Fe CCSN origin.
+While SNe~2021tyw, 2022omr, 2021cwe, and 2022prv show bluer mid-plateau colors, their peak luminosities and nickel masses favor an Fe CCSN origin.
 Among our LLIIP SNe sample, SNe~2023wcr, 2021gmj, 2021zgm, and 2020abcq exhibit notably bluer mid-plateau colors.
-However, we note that the mid-plateau colors might also be affected by significant CSM interaction.
+However, we note that the mid-plateau colors may also be influenced by CSM interaction, as supported by the interaction signatures seen in the spectrum of SN~2021tyw.
 The lightcurves of the SNe with the bluest (SN~2021tyw, mid-plateau $(g - r) = 0.2$~mag) and reddest (SN~2022jzc, mid-plateau $(g - r) = 1.4$~mag) colors are shown in Figure~\ref{fig:ecsn}.

 We also compare the inferred nickel masses and explosion energies of our LLIIP sample to the ECSN models from \citet{Kozyreva2021}.
 The nickel masses ($\sim 10^{-3}-10^{-4}\ \Msun$) and explosion energies ($\sim 0.3-1.37 \times 10^{50}\ \mathrm{erg}$) from our sample closely match those predicted by ECSN simulations for their 8.8 and 9.6 \Msun\ progenitor models. \citet{Kozyreva2021} also show that the lightcurves in the $U$ and $B$ bands rises during the first 50 days and then slowly declines, while the light curve in the $V$ and redder bands rises over the same timescale and then settles into a plateau before a steep drop to the radioactive tail.
 The rising $r$-band light curves seen in some LLIIP SNe, when coupled with their low nickel masses, are consistent with theoretical expectations for explosions from sAGB stars that undergo ECSNe.